 Although the SMC API follows the architectural style of RESTful web APIs, this guide introduces only the basic concepts.
-For more information, see:
+For more information, see https://en.wikipedia.org/wiki/Representational\state\transfer and the linked content.

-- Representational state transfer https://en.wikipedia.org/wiki/Representational\state\transfer and the linked content - Resources and actions Available in the complete generated API documentation in the documentation folder of the SMC installation files

 Example use cases

 These scenarios highlight the ways you can use the SMC API.